Ann-Ling/snRNA-seq/02_Cross-species/02Data preprocessing.md

 #Output
 new_column.to_csv("/home/liuhuiling/gut_snRNA/cross_sp_code/test/Dros.pheno.cell.txt", sep="\t", index=False)
 ```
-2. For the *Apis mellifera* database, we extracted cell ordering, metadata, and gene expression count matrices from the Seurat .RDS file to enable downstream integration and analysis.
+## For the *Apis mellifera* database
+We extracted cell ordering, metadata, and gene expression count matrices from the Seurat .RDS file to enable downstream integration and analysis.